 It is also important to know how much the dirt you need weights, in addition to the volume you need.
 That is because your contractor is likely only dumping it for you.
 You are still the one that will have to move it from where it is dumped to where it needs to be filled.
 If your job requires a lot of dirt, it is also going to require a lot of physical work on your part, no matter where it gets dumped, and the best way to determine how much labor you’ll need to expend is to determine the weight of the dirt you’re moving.

 To first determine how much a cubic foot weighs, you start with how much a cubic yard weighs, which is 2,000lbs (or 1 ton).
-Next you need to do a little bit of math.
+Next, you need to do a little bit of math.
 There are 27 cubic feet in a cubic yard, so if you divide 2000 by 27, that comes out to 74.07lbs (0.037 tons).

-No matter how much cubic feet of fill dirt you need, it is going to weigh a lot.
+No matter how many cubic feet of fill dirt you need, it is going to weigh a lot.
 We recommend investing in a good wheelbarrow.
 Also, when the truck comes to deliver your dirt, have them drop it as close as possible to the area you need to fill.
 The less walking you have to do from the dirt pile to the hole, the better.

 How Many Cubic Feet of Dirt Can a Dump Truck Haul?